 Review Criteria are used to review and rank applications.
-The Coordinating Center for Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program has six (6) review criteria:
+The Strategic Approaches to Improving Access to Quality Health Care for Children and Youth with Epilepsy Program has six (6) review criteria:

 Criterion 1: NEED (10 points) - Corresponds to Section IV.2.ii.
 "Introduction" and "Needs Assessment"